top of page

 Brian Headshot HIGH RES.jpg

-Brian Murphy | Chief Executive Officer, Shift Capital
+Brian Murray | Chief Executive Officer, Shift Capital

 Laura Rog_Headshot.jpg

-Laura Rog | Managing Partner, LMXD
+Laura Schultz Rog | Managing Partner, LMXD

 [Panel II] Emerging Transportation Solutions - Through the Lens of Freight Innovation